Java programming model

 -

-It is included by default.
-However, if you created your own constructor that accepts arguments, you must also create a no-argument one.
+It is provided by default.
+However, if you created your own constructor with arguments, you should also create a no-argument one.

 -